complexphoton/MESTI.m/README.md

 MESTI.m uses MATLAB and considers transverse-magnetic (TM) waves in 2D.
 A 3D vectorial version of MESTI written in Julia is under development and will be released in the future.

-MESTI is a general-purpose solver written to provide maximal flexbility.
+MESTI is a general-purpose solver written to provide maximal flexibility.
 The user can specify arbitrary permittivity profiles *ε*(*x*,*y*), arbitrary lists of input sources (user-specified or automatically built), and arbitrary lists of output projections (or no projection, in which case the complete field profiles are returned).
 Being in frequency domain, it can naturally handle any material dispersion *ε*(ω).
 MESTI implements all of the common boundary conditions, [perfectly matched layer (PML)](https://en.wikipedia.org/wiki/Perfectly_matched_layer) with both imaginary and real coordinate stretching, as well as exact outgoing boundaries in two-sided or one-sided geometries.
 In addition to SCSA, MESTI also implements conventional direct methods.

 ## Installation